SkillsUnion/tamkeen-software/docs/2-fullstack/react-2/react-router.md

 <a href="https://reactrouter.com/en/main/hooks/use-navigate" target="_blank">useNavigate</a> This hook allows us to move our users around our application using React Router.
 An example of this implementation can be seen within our example.

 The `ErrorPage` Component is rendered when a user has navigated to a path that isn't handled in the implemented router system.
 As indicated by the code below, `useNavigate` has been implemented to help the user, this tool allows us to access and alter current url that the user has visited.
 In this example the user will be navigated back to the home page when the "Home" button is clicked.
-Note that we could push the users to any page handled within the React Router system, just pass in the relevant path.&#x20;
+Note that we could push the users to any page handled within the React Router system, just pass in the relevant path.

 ```jsx
 import { useNavigate } from "react-router-dom";